hadjiprocopis/DUTC/README.md

 UNFORTUNATELY: Github refuses to render big HTML files (it is beyond me how this is so as rendering is the responsibility of the local browser) so you will have to save them locally before you view them if you see a message that file is too big for Github to handle.

-If Github refuses to render it because of its large size then please download [this](https://github.com/hadjiprocopis/DUTC/blob/master/RMARKDOWN_OUT_REPORTS/7.final_report.html?raw=true) and locally and then open it from there.
+(i.e. right click on the 'raw file' link, save and then on command line open 7.final_report.html)

 If you want to reproduce the report please do:  bin/make_reports.bash